Localization persisting under aperiodic driving

 Our model hosts disorder not as an on-site potential but instead via randomness in the exchange interactions (or hopping amplitudes for fermions)~\cite{PHSMBL,de2020anomalous,fisher1994random,de2020anomalous}.
 The disordered exchange interaction has a single-particle chiral symmetry resulting in a spectrum symmetric around zero.
-Unlike the localization induced by potential disorder, where all eigenstates are localized, the chiral symmetric randomness does not fully localize all eigenstates, but instead yields a diverging localization length at zero energy~\cite{Dyson,Soukoulis1981,fleishman1977fluctuations,de2016generalized}.
-We demonstrate the stability of a non-thermal steady-state for a particular quasi-periodic drive -- which itself breaks the chiral symmetry.
+Unlike the single-particle localization induced by potential disorder, where all eigenstates are localized, the chiral symmetric randomness does not fully localize all eigenstates, but instead yields a diverging localization length at zero energy~\cite{Dyson,Soukoulis1981,fleishman1977fluctuations,de2016generalized}.
+Crucially, this chiral symmetry enables us to construct drives with a hidden conservation law, and we demonstrate that the localized steady state persists indefinitely for arbitrary aperiodic drives as long as the conservation law is preserved.

-This is nonetheless a symmetry-protected phenomenon, as a static disorder-free exchange without the chiral symmetry, or potential disorder, destroys this feature.
+A static disorder-free exchange without the chiral symmetry, or potential disorder, destroys this feature.
 They do so via different routes, as the latter counterintuitively combines the {\it addition} of disorder with {\it de}localization as the symmetry is broken.
 This `competition' gives rise, as a function of disorder strength, to a non-monotonic heating rate.
 The resultant `prethermal' localized state can also be exceptionally long-lived upon increasing the driving frequency.

-In the following, we first introduce the driving protocol and the model, and numerically show the (de)localization processes of both the single-particle time evolution operator and the entanglement generation for a multi-particle state at half filling.
-To justify the single-particle localization, we show that the system reduces to a collection of two-level systems, with each level pair corresponding to the localized chiral symmetric excitations at opposite energies $\pm \epsilon_i$.
-The aperiodic drive then introduces dynamics only within each two-level system rather than coupling different pairs.
-Therefore, single-particle localization always persists despite that the absence of well-defined eigenstates.
+In the following, we first introduce the model with the single-particle chiral symmetry, and show that the system reduces to a collection of two-level systems.
+Each pair corresponds to the localized chiral symmetric excitations at opposite energies $\pm \epsilon_i$.
+We then construct a drive which only introduces dynamics within each two-level system.
+Therefore, single-particle localization always persists despite the absence of well-defined eigenstates for generic aperiodic drives.
 For a multi-particle state, however, the single-particle chiral symmetry does not straightforwardly generalize.
-Instead, we show that it leads to an extensive number of local conserved quantities which protect the localized multi-particle steady state as evidenced by the area-law scaling entanglement entropy.
-We finally address the two types of chiral symmetry-breaking perturbations and close with a discussion and outlook.
+Instead, we show that it leads to an extensive number of local conserved quantities which can protect the multi-particle steady state from delocalization.